-A second experiment aimed at investigating the stability of doubly charged vortices in different regimes.
-Therefore, we repeat both our experiments and simulations in conditions similar to the ones previously described, but now generating a TOPO doubly quantised vortex, i.e. with $m=2$.
-By repeating the experiment in a variety of different conditions, we observe that when the vortex is excited on a static signal centered at $\vect{k}=0$ the vortex does not split within its lifetime.
-However, exciting the TOPO signal with a finite momentum, thus making it moving inside the pump spot, we observe the doubly quantised vortex splitting into two singly quantised vortices as shown in Fig.~\ref{fig:splitt}.
-Our theoretical analysis gives the same result: vortex at rest is stable while a moving vortex splits (see lower panels in Fig.~\ref{fig:splitt}), obtained under the same conditions as in Fig.~\ref{fig:newf1}.
-Splitting occurs when the vortex starts slowly drifting in space and the signal emission becomes asymmetric around $\vect{k}=0$, which happens around $6$ps after the probe has been switched off.
-The splitting of the vortex is confirmed by the interference image.
+A second experiment is aimed at investigating the stability of doubly quantised vortices in different regimes.
+We perform both experiments and numerical simulations in conditions similar to the ones previously described, but now considering a pulsed probe carrying a doubly quantised vortex $m=2$.
+We demonstrate three distinctive behaviours (see Fig.~\ref{fig:splitt}) by repeating the experiments under different conditions.
+For cases in which the vortex lasts as long as the TOPO population is present, we observe that when the vortex is excited on a static signal centered at $\vect{k}=0$, it does not split within its lifetime [Fig.~\ref{fig:splitt} (a-c)].
+However, exciting the signal with a finite momentum, thus making it moving inside the pump spot, we observe the doubly quantised vortex splitting into two singly quantised vortices, as shown in Fig.~\ref{fig:splitt} (d-f).